 It is a good idea to have the kids watch a game and understand the basics of racquetball.
 That way, it will make it so much easier for kids to understand the game and how to play.
 They will have fun and a great workout.

 Many times I am approached by new players asking me how to play racquetball.
 I offer a few tips, and it seems to help them get off, including the kid's parents, on the right foot.
 I hope I can do the same for you.

 The first thing to understand is that racquetball games include two people on the court, which are singles, and four people we call doubles.
-If you have three people, we call the game "cut-throat," which is a non-tournament game.
+We call the game "cut-throat," which is a non-tournament game if you have three people.

 You score points when serving the ball.

 It is side out when you lose your serve.
-In playing doubles, each player serves before it is their side out with a coined term ``half-out" when the first partner loses his serve.
+In playing doubles, each player serves before it is their side out with the coined term ``half-out" when the first partner loses his serve.

 But, the team to serve first in a game gets only one side out for the first serve of the game.

-The remaining serves of the game both players serve when it is their turn to serve.
+In the remaining serves of the game, both players serve when it is their turn to serve.